EPIC448/Rails-with-JavaScript-Jet-Project/note.md

   => Read up on understanding of scope(It in your coursess) => navigation bar / links to other parts of project (options...
 Look up in google)

+    => Login in page..
+    => a way to build costume validations to make flight_ride default "economy" and with possible check book for First class.
+Or  Type in first class, or Drop down menu.
+    =>

 ---------------------

 <!-- >>>>> -->